In terms of cybersecurity threats, when most people think about the Dark Web, there are a few things that come to mind.

-You may already know it is the segment of the internet where one goes to find guns, drugs and pornography (okay, so that last one can be found anywhere in the slightly lighter web).
-You may have heard about alternate currencies being used, such as Bitcoin to pay for items without being tracked.
+You may already know it is the segment of the internet where one goes to find guns, illegal drugs and pornography (okay, so that last one can be found on most search engines in the slightly lighter web) on a Dark Web site.
+You may have heard about alternate currencies being used, such as Bitcoin online currency, to pay for items without being tracked.

-You may have already been (again, rightly) concerned about the integrity of your company’s data.
-You hear about hacks occurring all the time.
-Billions of records are being breached on an almost daily basis.
-If someone gets hold of your personal or company data, where does it go?
+If online criminals get hold of your personal or company data, where does it go?
 You’ve guessed it: The Dark Web.
-Hackers who steal your passwords and data are selling these very openly; it’s how they make a profit, and there are many open and collaborative communities of bad actors.
+Cyber criminals who steal your passwords and data are selling these very openly; it’s how they make a profit, and there are many open and collaborative communities of bad actors.

 Dark Web Marketplaces mimic legitimate ones

 Along with the standard counterfeit goods and services available, cyber criminals also sell voucher codes, loyalty points, discount offers, stolen software license keys, and more.
 These in themselves become a new market, as these also traded, creating yet another layer of access to your company’s sensitive data.